E-commerce

 December 23, 2025

-Are you adjusting budgets and inventory based on partial snapshots?
-Shopify data analytics (Shopify Analytics) brings together dashboards, reports, and explorations to connect sales, traffic, and purchase journeys from the admin.
-To cut through the noise, work on the data-driven enterprise emphasizes decision culture and signal reliability rather than the volume of dashboards (McKinsey); on the customer-expectations side, Salesforce research on the connected customer reminds us that personalized experience relies on actionable data, not just on collecting it.
-E-commerce continues to account for a growing share of global retail (Statista, e-commerce outlook).
-Here is a framework for moving from metrics to actions, from the big picture to reconciliations with GA4, including page performance and the French framework for audience measurement.
+Are you adjusting budgets and inventory based on partial impressions?
+Shopify data analytics (Shopify Analytics) bring together dashboards, reports, and explorations to connect sales, traffic, and shopping journeys from the admin.
+To cut through the noise, work on the data-driven company emphasizes decision-making culture and signal reliability rather than the volume of dashboards (McKinsey); on the customer-expectations side, Salesforce research on the connected customer reminds us that personalized experiences rely on actionable data, not just its collection.
+E-commerce continues to account for a growing share of retail worldwide (Statista, e-commerce outlook).
+Here is a framework for moving from metrics to actions, from the overview to reconciliations with GA4, including page performance and the French framework for audience measurement.

-"Managing a website or a mobile application generally requires the use of traffic or performance statistics, often essential to providing the service."
+“Managing a website or a mobile app generally requires the use of traffic or performance statistics, often essential to the provision of the service.”

 CNIL, Cookies: solutions for audience measurement tools